express42/zabbixapi/README.md

 * for zabbix 1.8.9 and below you should use zabbixapi 0.6.x
 * for zabbix 2.0.x you should use zabbixapi 2.0.y
 * for zabbix 2.2.x you should use zabbixapi 2.2.y
+* for zabbix 2.4.x you should use zabbixapi 2.4.y

 The PATCH (third digit) version of zabbixapi should not correspond to PATCH version of zabbix, for example zabbixapi-2.0.x should works with all version of zabbix 2.0.y

-We support only two last versions of zabbix (2.0 and 2.2), so you should consider zabbixapi 0.6.x depricated.
+We support only three last versions of zabbix (2.0, 2.2 and 2.4), so you should consider zabbixapi 0.6.x depricated.

 ## Installation
 ```
-gem install zabbixapi -v 2.2.0
+gem install zabbixapi -v 2.4.0
 ```

 ## Getting Started